andrewiggins/tachometer-reporter-action/README.md

 To mitigate this situation, this action implements a basic "locking" mechanism on the comment.
-Before any job can make significant changes to the comment, it must first write an empty `div` to the comment with an ID and wait a short time to ensure all other jobs have seen it's `div`, claiming the comment as locked. if another job sees that this div exists, it will wait a random amount of time before trying to acquire the comment lock for itself.
+Before any job can make significant changes to the comment, it must first write an empty `span` to the comment with an ID and wait a short time to ensure all other jobs have seen it's `span`, claiming the comment as locked. if another job sees that this `span` exists, it will wait a random amount of time before trying to acquire the comment lock for itself.
 This protocol is perfect, but it is likely good enough for our purposes.